elmtree-askmo/cloudcannon-app/content/learn/biology/how-are-the-carbon-and-nitrogen-cycles-interconnected-in-biogeochemical-cycles.md

 url: /learn/biology/questions/how-are-the-carbon-and-nitrogen-cycles-interconnected-in-biogeochemical-cycles
 score: -1.0
 related_article1:
-    id: 170297
+    id: 170301
-    title: Where in the cell does the Krebs cycle occur, and what is its primary function?
+    title: >-
+        How do producers and consumers contribute to energy flow in ecosystems?
     subject: Biology
-    url: /learn/biology/questions/where-in-the-cell-does-the-krebs-cycle-occur-and-what-is-its-primary-function
+    url: /learn/biology/questions/how-do-producers-and-consumers-contribute-to-energy-flow-in-ecosystems
 related_article2:
-    id: 170295
+    id: 170305
-    title: How do plants contribute to carbon cycling in ecosystems?
+    title: >-
+        What is the difference between conceptual and mathematical carbon cycle models?
     subject: Biology
-    url: /learn/biology/questions/how-do-plants-contribute-to-carbon-cycling-in-ecosystems
+    url: /learn/biology/questions/what-is-the-difference-between-conceptual-and-mathematical-carbon-cycle-models
 related_article3:
-    id: 170298
+    id: 170296
+    title: >-
-    title: What are the two main stages of photosynthesis, and where do they occur?
+        What are the three main stages of cellular respiration?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-two-main-stages-of-photosynthesis-and-where-do-they-occur
+    url: /learn/biology/questions/what-are-the-three-main-stages-of-cellular-respiration
 related_article4:
     id: 170295
+    title: >-
-    title: How do plants contribute to carbon cycling in ecosystems?
+        How do plants contribute to carbon cycling in ecosystems?
     subject: Biology
     url: /learn/biology/questions/how-do-plants-contribute-to-carbon-cycling-in-ecosystems
+related_article5:
+    id: 170298
+    title: >-
+        What are the two main stages of photosynthesis, and where do they occur?
+    subject: Biology
+    url: /learn/biology/questions/what-are-the-two-main-stages-of-photosynthesis-and-where-do-they-occur
 ---

 &nbsp;